-- 5. (1) The applicant, licensee or regulated subsidiary company conducts or, in the case of a person who is not yet carrying on fiduciary services business, will conduct business in a prudent manner. - (2) Without prejudice to subsection (1) and subject to subsection (4), a person shall not be regarded as conducting business in a prudent manner unless - - (a) the person maintains or, as the case may be, will maintain - - (i) a capital base, and - (ii) insurance cover, of an amount which the Commission considers appropriate;
+5. (1) The applicant, licensee or regulated subsidiary company conducts or, in the case of a person who is not yet carrying on fiduciary services business, will conduct business in a prudent manner.

+(2) Without prejudice to subsection (1) and subject to subsection (4), a person shall not be regarded as conducting business in a prudent manner unless-

+- (a) the person maintains or, as the case may be, will maintain- - (i) a capital base, and - (ii) any insurance cover required by the Commission, of an amount which the Commission considers appropriate;